 Parental leave.
-May be taken for the birth of a child of an employee, or the placement of a child 16 years of age or less with an employee in connection with the adoption of such child by the employee.
+This may be taken for the birth of a child of an employee or the placement of a child 16 years of age or less with an employee in connection with the adoption of such child by the employee.

 Family leave.
-May be taken for the serious illness of the employee or the employee's parent, spouse (including same-sex spouses), child, or mother- or father-in-law.
+This may be taken for the serious illness of the employee or the employee's parent, spouse (including same-sex spouses), child, or mother- or father-in-law.
 For employees of the state, covered family members also include domestic partners.

 Leave requirements.
 Eligible employees are entitled to 13 consecutive workweeks of leave in any 2 calendar year periods, provided the employee gives his or her employer advance notice.
 The employee is required to give at least 30 days' notice of the intended date the leave will begin and terminate, unless prevented by medical emergency ...